-In Figure 6, we see that the more efficient utilization of the sensor nodes' power makes the sensor network stay alive a longer period of time.
-In the figure we can also see that as soon as the sensor nodes in the network start to demise, the whole network demises shortly after for all number of clusters above 3, thus the utilization of the sensor nodes' energy has been efficient in these cases.
+In Figure 6, we see that a more efficient utilization of the sensor nodes' power makes the sensor network stay alive a longer period of time.
+In the figure we can also see that as soon as the sensor nodes in the network start to demise, the whole network demises shortly after, for all number of clusters above 3.